jefftranter/6502/asm/BeyondGames/README.txt

 H         Call the hex dump tool
 M         Call the move tool
 P         Toggle the printer flag
-T         Call the test editor
+T         Call the text editor
 U         Toggle the user output flag
 ?
 Call the disassembler